liatcohen/Priceless/README.md

 ### login:

-You can log in to the site via email and password.
-You can currently log in to the site with the following information:
-Email: hadaralon3@gmail.com
-Password: hadar

-*The option to add new user will be added later
+You can currently log in to the site with the demo account button *The option to add new user will be added later